Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Mitigating Off-Policy Bias: A Single-Step Approach

-We now show how to derive importance weights for the off-policy experiences.
-The agent samples a batch of off-policy transitions corresponding to different behavioral policies in each gradient step.
-We know that given the states $\boldsymbol{S}^{|\mathcal{B}| \times m}$, each action in the experience replay buffer \citep{experience_replay} corresponds to a multivariate Gaussian distribution $\mathcal{N}(\boldsymbol{\mu}^{1 \times n}, \boldsymbol{\Sigma}^{n \times n})$ with mean vector $\boldsymbol{\mu}^{1 \times n}$ and covariance matrix $\boldsymbol{\Sigma}^{n \times n}$.
-To measure the similarity between the current policy and the policies that executed the off-policy transitions from the sampled batch $\mathcal{B}$, we first forward pass the states from $\mathcal{B}$ through the actor-network corresponding to the current policy:
+To gauge the similarity between the current policy and the policies that enacted the off-policy transitions from sampled batch $\mathcal{B}$, we initially forward pass the states from $\mathcal{B}$ through the actor network corresponding to the current policy: